Skip Navigation

 (“How well did we do it?”)

-• Percent of supportive housing programs for families that adhere to best practices for trauma-informed, developmentally appropriate, and culturally responsive service delivery.
+• Percent of supportive housing programs for families that adhere to best practices for trauma-informed and responsive service delivery.
 (Measures quality and responsiveness of supportive housing model)

 • Percent of families in supportive housing who are continuously engaged as partners in developing and monitoring personalized case plans that build on their strengths, needs, and aspirations.
 (Assesses family agency and support in supportive housing approach)